Ronnie Hamilton

-Ronald Hamilton (born 24 April 1945) is a retired Scottish professional footballer who played in the Scottish League for Kilmarnock, St Mirren and Queen of the South as a centre forward.
+Ronald Hamilton (born 24 April 1945) is a Scottish retired professional footballer who played in the Scottish League for Kilmarnock, St Mirren and Queen of the South as a centre forward.
 He is best remembered for his time as player, assistant manager, coach, scout and chairman of Kilmarnock.
 At the time of his debut as a player for Kilmarnock, Hamilton was the club's youngest ever player and the youngest post-war Scottish League First Division player.
 As of June 2022, he had served as president of Ardeer Thistle for more than 30 years.

 Personal life

 Hamilton attended Kilmarnock Academy.
 As of 2007, he was working as a chartered accountant.